Read the Passage: Revelation 20

 Kingdom Reign (20:1–6)

 This chapter is one of the most debated sections in the book of Revelation.
 Indeed, there are a lot of details in this chapter, things that scholars quibble about, and events over which good people disagree.
 Yet, the point of this chapter is clear: In the end, God’s people win.
 Or to be more specific, God triumphs and believers get to enjoy His presence.
 Most people recognize that every good story ends in the same way: They all lived happily ever after.
 Clearly, this idea resonates with the human heart.
 We intuitively know that in a good story the hero wins in the end.
 Even children and non-believers know this is true.
 This is because, as Solomon wrote, God “has put eternity in their hearts” (Eccl.
-3:11).
+3:11; Rom.
+1:21).
 Mankind was made to hear and to have a role in this grand story.
 So, as Rev. 20–22 will reveal, in the end Satan is vanquished, the saints are delivered, and Jesus is glorified.
 This is both true and right.

 Rev. 20–22 contains John’s seventh and final telling of the story of history, focusing especially on the judgment of Satan.
 The framework of this narrative is this: Jesus’ first coming, Satan being bound, Satan being loosed and rebelling, and Jesus’ second coming.
 In Rev. 20:1–3 John sees an angel bind Satan with a chain and cast him into a pit for 1,000 years “so that he should deceive the nations no more till the thousand years were finished” (Rev. 20:3).
 This is a picture of the present curbing of the work of Satan in the world and the present spread of God’s kingdom (cf. Luke 10:17–18) that is made possible through Jesus’ atonement.
-This is not to say Satan currently has no influence; rather, it is to say the mission enterprise is presently resulting in the world-wide, incremental, growth of the church.
+This is not to say that Satan currently has no influence; rather, it is to say the mission enterprise is presently resulting in the world-wide, incremental, growth of the church.
 While Satan still influences the world, he cannot deceive all of the nations.

 Whereas Rev. 20:1–3 describes the curtailing of the power of Satan during the time between Jesus’ first and second comings, Rev. 20:4–6 teaches about the empowering and ruling of the saints during this same time.
 Here John sees saints—specifically martyred believers and others who did not conform to the world—sitting on thrones and reigning with Jesus.
-Those John sees have passed away; yet, are described as having experienced “the first resurrection” (Rev. 20:5), which is salvation or, perhaps, translation to heaven.
+Those John sees have passed away; yet, are described as having experienced “the first resurrection” (Rev. 20:5), which is salvation and eventual translation to heaven.
 These, then, are saints who have died and reign in heaven with Christ.
 Unbelievers who have passed away do “not live again” (Rev. 20:5), but await the second death, which is the final judgment at Jesus’ second coming.
 John notes the second death has no power over believers, who need not fear future judgment, for Jesus’ atonement has paid for their sins.

 Satanic Rebellion (20:7–10)

 Rev. 20:3 referred to the release of Satan “for a little while,” which is sometimes called Satan’s little season.
 Details of this release, and its consequences, are given in Rev. 20:7–10.
-In this passage Satan is described as leading Gog and Magog against the church before God intervenes and casts Satan into the lake of fire.
+In this passage Satan is described as leading Gog and Magog against the church before God intervenes and casts Satan down into the lake of fire.
 The language of Gog and Magog is borrowed from Ezekiel 38–39, where it refers, at least in part, to the second century BC persecution of God’s people under the Seleucid ruler Antiochus Epiphanes.
 This is an appropriate reference, for this event was the last widespread persecution of God’s people in the Old Testament, it was severe and it was brief, and the Jews’ victory was unexpected.
 Similarly, the end-times rebellion will be the last widespread persecution of the church, it will be severe and brief, and the church will triumph in spite of seemingly overwhelming odds.

 Divine Judgment (20:11–15)